AI-Prompt-Genius/AI-Prompt-Genius/docs/Advertise With Us.md

 We love to partner with relevant products to sponsor prompt creation competitions on our subreddit, [r/ChatGPTPromptGenius](https://www.reddit.com/r/ChatGPTPromptGenius/)!

-If you'd like to sponsor a prompt creation competition by providing some Amazon gift cards in exchange for a short ad for your product, please reach out at [aipromptgenius@gmail.com](mailto:aipromptgenius@gmail.com).
+If you'd like to sponsor a prompt creation competition by providing money for Amazon gift cards in exchange for a short ad for your product, please reach out at [aipromptgenius@gmail.com](mailto:aipromptgenius@gmail.com).

 ## Reach